git4cook/cookbook/README.md

 ---

 ## 2. Business
-Contains AccessRecipe and search java files.
+Contains AccessRecipe.
-These files handle the logic of our program.
+Handles the logic of our program (insert, search, update, delete).
-AccessRecipe through the use of the Services java class gets access to the Data access stub.
+AccessRecipe through the use of the Services java class gets access to the persistence, database.
 AccessRecipe gets recipes and search by name.
-You can also get a copy of what's inside the data stub.
+You can also get a copy of what's inside the database.
 Search java file is linked to the Search layout in the resources package.

-**Current State of Logic**: Currently we can only search for recipes in our menu of recipes.
-We plan to add more features in future iterations.
+**Added a interface to AccessRecipe, changed access to the new database within AccessRecipe.

 ## 3. Objects
-We have one object java file for the recipes.
-The structure of our recipes containts a name (for the title), directions (steps for the recipe), and tags.
+Object file for recipes.
+The structure of our recipes contains a name (for the title), directions (steps for the recipe), and tags.

-We plan on having a search by tag feature in the future.
+**Added an object for exceptions, myException and a tag object that contains a string.
+Recipes now contain a list of tag objects.
+Interfaces for the recipe and tag were also made.**

 ## 4. Persistence
 Contains our DataAccessStub java file.
 This is our "database"/data storage for this iteration.